 A Mediterranean Cruise allows you to see a lot of places in a short amount of time.
 This Mediterranean Cruise Review will walk you through France, Italy, Spain, Great Britain and help you know “is a Mediterranean Cruise is right for you?”

 Is a Mediterranean Cruise the best way to see Europe?
 Is a Mediterranean cruise right for you?
 This Mediterranean Cruise review will walk your through the ports and hopefully give you a better sense of what to expect on a Mediterranean Cruise!

 My husband and I were lucky to partner with Princess Cruise Line again this year.
 We sailed the Mediterranean on the beautiful Royal Princess.

 I am super excited to be working with Princess to share my experiences and pass along what I learned to future Mediterranean cruising passengers!
-In a series of articles, I will tell you about the ship, the itinerary, the ports, what to pack and some other little gems along the way!

 - Barcelona, Spain

 - Marseille, France

 - Genoa, Italy

 - Rome, Italy